AndrewAnnex/SpiceyPy/docs/installation.rst

 A simple example program
 ------------------------

-This script calls the spiceypy function ‘tkvrsn’ and outputs the return value.
+This script calls the spiceypy function 'tkvrsn' and outputs the return value.

 ::